rain1017/quick-pomelo/README.md

 ### High Availability

-All server (which perserve memorydb's data) is backed by one or more redis replication.
+All server (which perserve memdb's data) is backed by one or more redis replication.
 All commited data can be restored after server failure.
 You will never lose any commited data.

 ## Quick's Philosophy